HoGentTIN/infra-labs/dockerlab/README.md

 ## Running tests with BATS

 There's a discussion on whether Unit tests are necessary for Ansible.
-Indeed, with its declarative nature, Ansible largely takes away the need to check for certain things independently from the playbook definitions.
-For a bit more background, be sure to read through [this discussion about unit testing for Ansible](https://groups.google.com/forum/#!topic/ansible-project/7VhqDDtf6Js) on Google groups.
+Indeed, with its declarative nature, Ansible largely takes away the need to check for certain things independently of the playbook definitions.
+For a bit more background, be sure to read through [this discussion about unit testing for Ansible](https://groups.google.com/forum/#!topic/ansible-project/7VhqDDtf6Js) on Google Groups.

 However, it is my opinion that playbooks don't cover everything (e.g. whether a config file generated from a template has the expected contents, given the values of variables used).
 I value some form of testing, independent of the configuration management system.
 Personally, I'm a fan of the [Bash Automated Testing System (BATS)](https://github.com/bats-core/bats-core).
 It's basically an extension of Bash, so anyone familiar with it should be able to use BATS.

-Put your BATS test scripts in the `test/` directory and they will become available on your guest VMs as a synced folder, mounted in `/vagrant/test`.
+Put your BATS test scripts in the `test/` directory, and they will become available on your guest VMs as a synced folder, mounted in `/vagrant/test`.
 Scripts that you want to run on each host should be stored in the `test/` directory itself, scripts for individual hosts should be stored in subdirectories with the same name as the host (see example below).
 Inside the VM, run

 ```ShellSession
 > sudo /vagrant/test/runbats.sh